 There are four websites which present cultural and historical data on Macau and genealogy (family trees) of Macanese people.
-Two are Public sites, one in English and one in Portuguese.
-In addition there are two restricted sites (again, in English and in Portuguese) which require registration; access may be given to people of Portuguese descent with an ancestor from Macau.
+Two are Public (one in English and one in Portuguese), and two Private (again, in English and in Portuguese).
+The Private sites require registration; access may be given to people of Portuguese descent with an ancestor from Macau.

 These sites contain a variety of cultural and historical material – articles, e-books, recipes, the old patuá (patois), photos, paintings, etc.

-A large part of the restricted site is devoted to Macanese families and family trees.
-The restricted sites contain the names of 65,000 people; only a small fraction of these appear in the public sites.
+A large part of the restricted site is devoted to Macanese families and family trees, with the names of 65,000 people; only a small fraction of these appear in the public sites.

 Every person is given a unique identification number so that people can be distinguished even if they have identical names.